robcarver17/pysystemtrade/docs/IB.md

 ## Getting started with interactive brokers

 You may want to read [my blog posts](https://qoppac.blogspot.com/2017/03/interactive-brokers-native-python-api.html) to understand more about what is going on if it's your first experience of IB's Python API.
 For any issues with IB go to [this group](https://groups.io/g/twsapi).
 IB also have a [webinar](https://register.gotowebinar.com/register/5481173598715649281) for the API.
-The official manual for the IB API is [here](http://interactivebrokers.github.io/tws-api/introduction.html) and for IB insync is [here](https://ib-insync.readthedocs.io/api.html).
+The official manual for the IB API is [here](http://interactivebrokers.github.io/tws-api/introduction.html) and for ib-insync is [here](https://ib-insync.readthedocs.io/api.html).

 ### Gateway / TWS

 You need to download either the gateway or TWS software from the IB website.
 I recommend using the Gateway as it is much more stable and lightweight, and does not regularly reboot itself.

-### IB-insync library
+### ib-insync library

-I use IB-insync as my API to the Python Gateway.
-You will need the [ib_insync](https://github.com/erdewit/ib_insync) library.
-This does not require you to download the IB Python code.
+I use [ib-insync](https://github.com/erdewit/ib_insync) as my interface to the IB API.
+This library is a required dependency

-It is worth running the examples in the [IB-insync cookbook](https://ib-insync.readthedocs.io/api.html) to make sure your IB connection is working, that you have the right gateway settings, and so on.
-Pysystemtrade obviously won't work if IB insync can't work!!
+It is worth running the examples in the [ib-insync cookbook](https://ib-insync.readthedocs.io/api.html) to make sure your IB connection is working, that you have the right gateway settings, and so on.
+Pysystemtrade obviously won't work if ib-insync can't work!!

 ### IBC